OpenShot/openshot-qt/doc/preferences.rst

 .. image:: images/preferences-2-preview.png

 Here you can set the Default Profile for your project, but you can always choose a different one when you start a new project.
-More about :ref:`profiles`
+More about `profiles <profiles.html>`_.

 Here you can choose which connected audio device should be used by OpenShot.
 If you experience sound issues, make sure that your audio settings match your audio card.